saeedsiddik/NBCSI_ForConf/README.md

 # NotebookCodeStyle_ForConf
 Analysis of Notebook Code Style Issue

-Execute EMSE_Conf_NB_Code_Style_Analysis.ipynb to get replicate the results reported in this paper.
+**`EMSE_Conf_NB_Code_Style_Analysis.ipynb`** - To replicate the results reported in this paper, execute EMSE_Conf_NB_Code_Style_Analysis.ipynb.
 It is a notebook file where the markdown cells describe the code sections sequentially.

 ## Data
 We stored the data into a SQLite database.
+The db file is available in data/ directory.
 The database consists of the following tables:
 ```
 +-------------------+
 |      database     |